 A Power BI dashboard is a single page, often called a canvas, that tells a story through visualizations.
-Because it is limited to one page, a well-designed dashboard contains only the highlights of that story.
+Because it's limited to one page, a well-designed dashboard contains only the highlights of that story.
 Readers can view related reports for the details.

-Dashboards are a feature of the Power BI service.
+Dashboards are a feature of the Power BI service only.
 They're not available in Power BI Desktop.
-You can't create dashboards on mobile devices but you can view and share them there.
+Although you can't create dashboards on mobile devices, you can view and share them there.

 The visualizations you see on the dashboard are called tiles.
 You pin tiles to a dashboard from reports.
 If you're new to Power BI, you can get a good foundation by reading Basic concepts for designers in the Power BI service.

 You need a Power BI Pro license to create dashboards.

 The visualizations on a dashboard originate from reports and each report is based on a dataset.
 One way to think of a dashboard is as an entryway to the underlying reports and datasets.
 Selecting a visualization takes you to the report (and dataset) that it's based on.

 Dashboards are a wonderful way to monitor your business and see all of your most important metrics at a glance.
 The visualizations on a dashboard can come from one underlying dataset or many, and from one underlying report or many.
 A dashboard combines on-premises and cloud data, providing a consolidated view regardless of where the data lives.

 A dashboard isn't just a pretty picture.
 It's highly interactive and the tiles update as the underlying data changes.

 Dashboards versus reports

 Reports and dashboards seem similar because they're both canvases filled with visualizations.
 But there are major differences, as you can see in the following table.